 With germaphobia, the fear of germs is persistent enough to impact your day-to-day life.
 As a result, people with this fear might go to great lengths to avoid actions that could result in contamination, such as eating out at a restaurant or having sex.

-They might also avoid places where germs are plentiful, such as public bathrooms, restaurants, or buses.
-However, some places are harder to avoid, such as work.
+They might also avoid places with plentiful germs, such as public bathrooms, restaurants, or buses.
+However, some areas are more challenging to avoid, such as work.
 Actions like touching a doorknob or shaking hands with someone can lead to significant anxiety in these places.

 Sometimes, this anxiety leads to compulsive behaviors.
 For example, someone with germaphobia might frequently wash their hands, shower, or wipe surfaces clean.

 While these repeated actions might reduce the risk of contamination, they can be all-consuming, making it difficult to focus on anything else.

 Passing concern about germs or illnesses isn’t necessarily a sign of obsessive-compulsive disorder (OCD).
 With OCD, recurring obsessions result in significant anxiety and distress.
 These feelings result in compulsive and repetitive behaviors that provide some relief.
 For example, cleaning is a common compulsion among people who have OCD.
 It’s possible to have germaphobia without OCD and vice versa.
 But conversely, some people have both germaphobia and OCD.